-I know that you use retinol everyday without you telling me.
-I know that you have botox and fillers.
-I know that you only wear chapstick on your very chapped lips.
+I know that you only wear Chapstick on your very chapped lips.
 When you say "Um yeah, I have an eye cream," with hesitation, I know that you are referring to the free Clinique sample that has been in your drawer for at least a year.
 I also know that you are compulsively plucking your brows that "just never grow!"

 I don't judge.
 I really don't care what you do at home.
 Please, I am asking you to just be honest.

 You don't want a smoky eye.
 You like the idea of it.
 You see Kim Kardashian on Pinterest and you fantasize about having this sultry look the next time you are attending a wedding or bar mitzvah.
-You imagine yourself as a much younger, sexier version of yourself, and you think that at the ripe age of 37 you are now ready to look like that sexy woman on Instagram with fake eyelashes and "contour" and black eyeliner rimming every inch of your eyeball.
+You imagine yourself as a much sexier version of yourself, and you think you are now ready to look like that sexy woman on Instagram with fake eyelashes and "contour" and black eyeliner rimming every inch of your eyeball.

-Sometimes you have a Naked Palette from Urban Decay so you think you are edgy, but if you were to be honest you would admit you only use the lightest shades in the palette and the darker colors are untouched.
+Sometimes you wear the Naked Palette from Urban Decay so you think you are edgy, but if you were to be honest you would admit you only use the lightest shades in the palette and the darker colors are untouched.
 You may have watched the tutorials on YouTube on "how to create a smoky eye," so you think you are ready for it.